 - dock jumping,

 - rally obedience, and

 It goes without saying that APBTs get their strength and size from their bulldog roots and their speed and agility from their terrier half.
-In terms of breeding your own pitbull bloodline, you cannot simply put all the effort in picking two athletic parents and hope for the best with your puppies.
-Characteristics and traits making a pitbull a great contender are mainly acquired rather than inherited (see nature vs nurture).
+In terms of breeding your own pitbull bloodline, you cannot simply put all the effort into picking two athletic parents and hope for the best with your puppies.
+Characteristics and traits making a pitbull a great contender is mainly acquired rather than inherited (see nature vs nurture).
 Meaning, the puppies may inherit a promising potential but only consistent training over the years will deliver results.
 The saying goes “hard work beats talent when talent does not work hard”.

 The American Dog Breeders Association recognizes well over 30 colors.
 Some primary colors found in popular pitbull bloodlines typically include black, buckskin, chocolate, fawn, chocolate, red, and white.

 As explained in our introduction, there is a lot of diversity in the breed and despite some colors or pit bull traits being hyped up today, such fads change very quickly.
 You do not want to breed for today but instead, decide on what your lane is and stay on track regardless of the surrounding current events.

 While there has been a lot of negative publicity about pit bull-type dogs, it’s important to keep in mind that this isn’t the fault of APBTs or their behavior.
 Instead, it stems from unethical handlers who have bred pit bulls with the intention of creating aggressive guard dogs and fighting animals.